 What is the cheapest homeowners insurance in Alabama?

+Those hoping to lower the cost of homeowners insurance Alabama have a few options.
 The cheapest homeowners insurance depends on a variety of factors.
 Insurance companies estimate your premium based on the home’s size, building materials, location, safety features and add-ons, like a pool.
-Your rate will also depend on factors like your credit score, age and gender.
+Your rate will also depend on factors like your insurance claim history.

 How do I get homeowners insurance in Alabama?

 Getting homeowners insurance is simple.
 Whether you get a quote online or while speaking to an agent, you’ll need to provide information.
 These details can include the year your home was built, if you’ve filed any claims within the past few years, how the interior is designed and safety features you have.
-As the homeowner, you’ll also have to share your social security number, age, gender, marital status and income.
+As the homeowner, you’ll also likely have to share your Social Security number, age, gender, marital status and income.

 How can I save money on homeowners insurance?